Seshemnefer III: Mastaba

 The tomb is located in the western necropolis roughly on the edge of the aforementioned row behind G 4000 of the vizier Hemiunu in a group of mastabas dated to the late 5th dynasty.
 The original dimensions of the building were disturbed by later reconstructions, firstly by the addition of the southern side of the cult serdab in the part connected to the mastaba of Rawer I, Seshemnefer's son.
 From the spacious columned portico (5.8 × 2.8 m) there was an entrance to the sacrificial chamber in the shape of the letter "L" (3.64 × 1.43 m) with two false doors on the west, as well as a large serdab on the south side.
 The southern burial chamber is located in a shaft, where there is also a massive sarcophagus.
 The northern shaft was completed to a depth of 3.2 m and the sarcophagus was built directly into the rock in the chamber.

 Chapel

+From the chapel, a group of maidservants bring gifts from the estates of noble kings.

 The preserved decoration of the chapel talks about the life of Seshemnefer and his family and the preparation for the departure to the underworld with full material security, members of his family, his servants.
 Numerous inscriptions list his numerous functions in the royal administration.

 Some functions express his active powers as a vizier, others numerous and often recurring, are rather symbolic of his social status.
 These are, Chief justice and vizier, Overseer of scribes of the king's documents, Overseer of all works of the king, Privy to the secret of all decrees of the king, Overseer of the two houses of weapons.